 Black Rot is a serious bacterial disease that infects brassicas.
 It looks like dull yellowish spots on the leaves that are often V-shaped.
 As the disease progresses, leaves may turn brown or black, or die off completely.

 Warmth, humidity, fog, and excess moisture favor black rot infection.
 It is best prevented by buying disease-free seed and practicing crop rotation.
 There’s not much you can do once it has taken hold.

 Club Root is another unfortunate brassica disease that causes the roots to become malformed and distorted like a “club”.
 The easiest way to prevent club root is through diligent crop rotation.
 Avoid growing brassicas in the same part of the garden for 3 or more seasons.
 You should also remove all crop residues and maintain a thriving soil microbiology through regular use of compost and compost teas.

 Cauliflower is a nutritious food used to help with obesity, heart disease, diabetes, and even cancer.
 Moreover, it is deliciously incorporated into a wide range of dishes in many different cuisines.
 The head (sometimes called a crown or “curd”) is the most coveted portion of the plant, however the leaves are also edible like collard greens.

 Try cauliflower pickled on veggie platters, raw with dip, mashed as a potato substitute, shredded like a rice substitute, ground into flour for pizza crust, or even roasted with buffalo sauce as “cauliflower wings”.
 When roasted and pureed, cauliflower makes a creamy base for soups and sauces.
 It stores well in the fridge and can also be sliced and frozen for cooking all year round.

 Frequently Asked Questions

-Q: How long does it take to grow cauliflower?
+How long does it take for cauliflower to grow?